 Q: If we have more questions, whom should we contact?

-Eight Practices of Science and Engineering from the Next Generation Science Standards (NGSS)
+- Eight Practices of Science and Engineering from the Next Generation Science Standards (NGSS) is a guide to help youth improve their skills through science and engineering practices.

-Members of the Minnesota 4-H State STEM team developed this curriculum to support coaches with practical strategies to teach the engineering design process, the eight engineering practices, and 21st Century skills through an experiential process.
+- The learning guide was developed by members of the Minnesota 4-H State STEM team.
+This curriculum supports coaches with practical strategies to teach the engineering design process, the eight engineering practices and 21st Century skills through an experiential process.

 Elements and ideas you can incorporate into your own machine